mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 some compensation.
 (Otherwise I would not be writing this, of course.)
 I spent far too much time fighting with them.
-At every juncture I encountered dishonesty, self-interest, and a complete refusal to accept responsibility for the complete failure of their technicians to thoroughly inspect the car.
+At every juncture I encountered dishonesty, self-interest, and a complete refusal to accept responsibility for the failure of their technicians to thoroughly inspect the car.
 Between the time I spent playing telephone tag with the general manager, the time to find and hire a lawyer, the time spent on filing complaints with third parties, and the disruption of my schedule resulting from the loss of use of my vehicle for nearly a month[^time], I probably wasted more than a dozen hours on this, and it certainly impacted my productivity at work as well.

-Ken and Jan repeatedly assured me of the quality of Walker's inspections and servicing, and the qualifications of their technicians, when I was buying the car.
+When I was buying the car, Ken and Jan repeatedly assured me of the quality of Walker's inspections and servicing, and the qualifications of their technicians.
 When it turned out that those technicians had missed significant accident damage which was still present on the vehicle and should have been easily discoverable by a qualified technician, nobody at the dealership would stand behind those claims of excellence; they repeatedly insisted that they could not have known and were not responsible.
+I find this appalling, though I guess I shouldn't find it shocking.
 When I asked why they would take such an expensive vehicle as a trade-in without doing a thorough inspection, I was told that since the CarFax didn't indicate any problems, they had no reason to suspect that there would be anything wrong with the vehicle.
-I find this appalling, though I guess I shouldn't find it shocking.

 I don't understand why I had to fight with the dealership about this _at all_.
 They should have just refunded the sale completely as soon as I raised the issue